-Earlier this week we talked about the importance of communicating directly and honestly about sex in marriage as a key to enjoying better sex and greater intimacy.
-My post and several readers’ comments focused on the “big picture” and the importance of addressing significant issues that are affecting sex within our marriages.
+Recently, we talked about the importance of communicating directly and honestly about sex in marriage as a key to enjoying better sex and greater intimacy.
+That article focused on the “big picture” and the importance of addressing significant issues that are affecting sex within our marriages.
 Those conversations are vitally important – we can’t get “unstuck” and move forward without them.

-Wishing and worrying won’t get us very far, but honest communication will allow us to make progress.
-Here are 5 ideas for talking to your husband about sex “in the moment,” when it seems like a hard thing to do:
+Wishing and hoping won’t get us very far, but honest communication will can help us make progress.
+If you’re ready to take small steps toward talking more openly about what you need in bed, here are 5 ideas for talking to your husband “in the moment,” when it seems like a hard thing to do:

-- Make it fun.
+• Make it fun.
 Often the “big picture” conversations about sex need to be serious, but “in the moment” communication can be a bit more lighthearted.
 Don’t take yourself too seriously.
 If something you say comes out sounding weird to you or him, laugh it off – and try again another time.
-J at Hot, Holy and Humorous recently shared some great reminders for making sure sex is fun and not so darn serious all the time!
+J at Hot, Holy and Humorous has some great reminders for making sure sex is fun and not so darn serious all the time!

 Are “in the moment” conversations hard or easy for you?
 What tips do you have for making them easier?
 Please share your thoughts in the Comments – I would love to hear from you.
 Believe me, I need all the good ideas I can get!

 (This post is intended to offer ideas and encouragement to women in generally healthy marriages.
-If you are in a difficult marriage, please seek professional help for dealing with it.)
+If you are in a difficult marriage, these ideas won’t be helpful.
+If that’s the case, please seek professional help for dealing with it.)

 If you’re looking for additional resources to help your embrace sex and intimacy in your life and marriage, take a look at Sheila Gregoire’s online video course, Boost Your Libido (affiliate link).
 Sheila is a leading sex Christian author. and she has a passion for helping women embrace and create a great sex life in their marriages.